 When you find yourself pulling back the skin on either side of your face as you look in the mirror, it may be time to consider the revolutionary HourLift Family of procedures that will leave you looking as you feel!
 Bring back your self-confidence and call us today for a free confidential, no-obligation consultation at 734-403-3881!
 You can learn more about the facelift cost, too!

 The HourLift facelift often referred to as the “mini facelift” or the “lunchtime facelift,” is one of the most common types of facelift procedures performed today.
 Able to address the sagging skin and wrinkles that make so many patients feel less than confident in their own skin, the HourLift facelift restores definition with the help of just a few small incisions made around the ears as the skin is gently lifted upward.
-As a non-invasive, quick, and virtually painless procedure, the HourLift facelift has refreshed the appearance of thousands of people, both men and women, by providing significant, natural-looking improvements.
+The HourLift facelift has refreshed the appearance of thousands of people, both men and women, by providing significant, natural-looking improvements.

 As with any cosmetic procedure, a patient has several factors to consider before moving forward.
 The best thing to do if you’re considering a procedure of any kind is to first seek out an experienced, professional doctor like Dr. Seiger, at the Skin and Vein Center, who can perform the procedure for you with care and precision.
 Dr. Seiger has performed the same procedure on many others in the past and received positive reviews from his hundreds of patients.

 ‘The Hour Lift’ or mini-facelift is now the most popular cosmetic procedure’

 “I only charge $2,900 because I want looking young to be affordable to everyone.” – Dr. Eric Seiger

 She eats right, she works out and takes care of herself every day.

 She wants her face to reflect this same youthful vitality that the rest of her body shows.